Dave Hanner: Coaching career

-Following his playing career, Hanner spent 16 seasons as an assistant coach for the Packers.
-From 1965 through 1970, he was the defensive line coach.
+Following his playing career, Hanner immediately stepped into coaching with the Packers, initially being named as defensive line coach by head coach Vince Lombardi.
+He would ultimately spend 16 seasons as an assistant coach with the team.

 When Dan Devine took over as head coach in 1971, he was promoted to the defensive coordinator, a position he served in until 1974.
 Bart Starr became the team's head coach in 1975 and Hanner remained as the assistant head coach and defensive coordinator.

+Hanner was fired by Starr following the disappointing 1979 season, during which the team finished with record of 5–11.
+This marked an end to Hanner's 28 consecutive year stint with the team — the second longest run in team history to that of legendary player and coach Curly Lambeau.

+"I just felt the decision had to be made because we weren't getting the total effort from our defense," head coach Starr told the media following the surprising termination.
+"I can't say that Dave is solely responsible or that this move is a total cure-all.
+I just felt a change in leadership was needed."

+A nine-year teammate of Starr's, Hanner was regarded as the head coach's closest confidant on the staff and was taken aback by the firing.
+"I was surprised, but these things happen in this game," he said.
+"I'm more hurt than I am bitter."

-He was released after the 1979 season (and then worked for the rival Chicago Bears), but returned as the team's quality control assistant in 1982.
+Hanner subsequently took a position with the rival Chicago Bears), but returned as the Packers' quality control assistant in 1982.
 He transferred into a scout role until he retired in 1996.

 Hanner was inducted into both the Green Bay Packers Hall of Fame and the Arkansas Sports Hall of Fame.

-Death
+Death and legacy

-After being in poor health for an extended period, Hanner suffered a heart attack and died two days later on September 11, 2008.
-Age 78, he was survived by his wife, six children, seven grandchildren, and two great-grandchildren.
+After being in poor health for an extended period, Hanner suffered a heart attack and died two days later on September 11, 2008, at the age of 78.
+He was survived by his wife, six children, seven grandchildren, and two great-grandchildren.